CenterForOpenScience/jamdb/docs/getting-started.md

 What an excellent opportunity to tap into JamDB's [Elastic Search](https://www.elastic.co/products/elasticsearch) API.

-> The power of elasticsearch's [query string syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax) is exposed as the `q` query parameter at the _search endpoint.
+> The power of elasticsearch's [query string syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax) is exposed as the `q` query parameter at the _search endpoint.<br>
 > In accordance with the filter parameter, to query the id of a document use the `ref` key instead of id.

 ```http